Jason Molina: A night spirit and his day’s work

 Live in Wien:

 Molina was a guest in Vienna in 2007 with A Life, a Song, a Cigarette in the opening act, as well as in 2009.
-At live shows he plays 75 to 90 percent new material, he is not a musician who plays to his older, already published albums and songs often returns to hear them or incorporate them into the set list in large numbers on tour, he said in an interview about the album “Josephine”.
+At live shows he plays 75 to 90 percent new material, he is not a musician who plays to his older, already published albums and songs often returns to hear them or incorporate them into the set list in large numbers on tour, he said in an interview regarding the album “Josephine”.
 In March 2017, a magnolia-magical Jason Molina Tribute took place at Fluc, with bands like The Ghost and the Machine and Destroyed but not Defeated, Protestant Work Ethic and Los Compadres, among others.

 Similarities of Just be Simple and the music of Richard and Linda Thompson: